WWF-International/wwf-uk-css-style-guide/readme.md

 ----------

 - 0.5em, not .5em - as makes it easier to distinguish between 0.5em and 5em
-- Single quotation marks for attribute selectors, property values, and URI values.
+- Double quotation marks for attribute selectors, property values, and URI values.

     header {
         font-family: 'Open Sans', 'Helvetica Neue', Helvetica, Arial, sans-serif;